noteed/python-pickle/README.md

     > git clone git://github.com/noteed/python-pickle.git
     > cd python-pickle && cabal install

+# Command-line tool

+A `pickle` executable is provided.
+It can be used to inspect a pickle file (i.e. a file containing a pickled Python object).

 # Limitation

 Only 17 of the 53 op codes reported by `pickletools` are implemented.